hovornyan/moonlight-ios/README.md

 # 概述 Overview

 Developed for: game play, general remote desktop application.
-This fork has developed with too many deviations from the original version (go to the release page for details).
-It's almost impossible, and I'm not interested in merging the modifications into the officcial repository.
+This fork has developed with `too many deviations` from the original version (go to the release page for details).
+It's almost impossible, and I'm not interested in merging the modifications into the official repository.

  <br>